Aristotle’s Nicomachean Ethics: What It Teaches Us About the Good Life Today

 • Why did it happen?

 The idea behind this interrogative technique is to ask open questions.
-Therefore – as far as possible – one can build up an unbiased or uninfluenced statement of the facts.
+Therefore, as far as possible, one can build up an unbiased or uninfluenced statement of the facts.
 The principle of using open questions, like those captured in the 5Ws, is that you cannot answer any of them with just a yes or a no. The open question invites elaboration and the divulgence of more facts.

 When you are trying to look at something holistically and understand a situation it is important to get information (not just the answers you want).
 This is part of the Observe and Orientate phases of decision making as outlined in the OODA loop.
 At this stage, it is really helpful to ask open questions.
-Therefore a framework such as the 5Ws can help to give a framework to our thinking, improve our planning, problem-solving and decision making.
+Therefore, a framework such as the 5Ws can help to give a framework to our thinking, improve our planning, problem-solving and decision making.

-Beyond the 5Ws
+Beyond the 5Ws question technique

 The 5Ws approach is specifically tailored towards information gathering about a past event.
-It is good at getting a snapshot of the ‘now’.
+It is good at getting a snapshot of the now.

-When tackling strategic issues we are not just trying to get a story, we are also looking to the future so we can establish a plan and develop options.
+When tackling strategic issues, we are not just trying to get a story; we are also looking to the future so we can establish a plan and develop options.
 The Right Questions approach takes the 5Ws a step further.
-By adding the ‘Which?’ question on top of the 5Ws it is also possible to consider the concept of ‘selection’.
+By adding the ‘Which?’ question on top of the 5Ws, it is also possible to consider the concept of ‘selection’.
 This helps us to look at options and risks.

 So we find that we go almost full circle and end up with seven basic questions that reflect those asked by Hermagoras over 2000 years ago; a list comprised of the seven most used interrogatives of the English language: what, where, when, who, why, how, and which.
-It just goes to show, that as Solomon said: “There is nothing new under the sun”!
+It just goes to show that, as Solomon said, “There is nothing new under the sun!”

 We will look at these seven interrogatives in more depth in the next postThe Seven Most Important Questions in the English Language.